 Treviso’s location relatively near the Adriatic Sea makes seafood an obvious local specialty.
 Try dishes like fritto de mare (fried shellfish), baccalà (cod fish) or risotto alle seppie (rice with cuttlefish ink).
 Other area specialties include wonderful cheeses like Asiago, Ubriaco (“drunk” cheese ripened in marc), Stracchino and Casatella (from the plains), while Montasio and the colorfully named Bastardo del Grappa.

 Treviso is especially known for its red chicory (radicchio trevisano) and wild, white asparagus (“bruscandoli”, often served in risotto).
 One of the most delicious local recipes is Risotto al Radicchio.
-Risotto are huge here!
+Risotto is huge here!
 Other dishes found in Treviso include Bigoli (thick spaghetti usually served with duck sauce), roast duck with polenta, Zuppa d´ Arzo (barley soup) Risi e Bisi a classic Venetian dish of rice with peas) and Pasta e Fagioli (pasta with beans).

 Originally a Roman church, Treviso’s cathedral has been so modified and added to that only the gate dates to Roman times.
 Still, the Renaissance additions of a crypt, several chapels and sacred works by Titian and other artists, well merit attention.